chrishart0/Containerized-Wordpress-in-the-Cloud/Wordpress/readme.md

 #Build and Test Instructions

+#Make sure you are in the directoru with the Dockerfile and run the following commands
-docker build -t container-wordpress . docker run -i -p 443:443 -v-t container-wordpress docker exec -it /bin/sh
+docker build -t container-wordpress . docker run -p 80:80 -t wordpress-container

+#To connect to a running container use the below command but change out <container name> with the container's name
+docker exec -it <container name> sh